chinsiang99/aws-cloud-practinioner-prep/01.cloud-concept/README.md

 ## Six Major advantages
 1. Trade capital expense for variable expense
+    - Pay only when you use computing resources, and only for how much you use.
 2. Benefit from massive enocomies of scale
+    - AWS aggregates usage from hundreds of thousands of customers in the cloud, which leads to higher economies of scale.
+This translates into lower pay-as-you-go prices.
 3. Stop guessing capacity
+    - When you make a capacity decision prior to deploying an application, you often end up either sitting on expensive idle resources or dealing with limited capacity.
+With cloud computing, you can access as much or as little capacity as you need, and scale up and down as required with only a few minutes notice.
 4. Increase speed and agility
+    - IT resources are only a click away, which means that you reduce the time to make resources available to your developers from weeks to minutes.
+This dramatically increases agility for the organization, because the cost and time it takes to experiment and develop is significantly lower.
 5. Stop spending money running and maintaining data centers
+    - Companies can focus on projects that differentiate their business instead of maintaining data centers.
+With cloud computing, you can focus on your customers, rather than on the heavy lifting of racking, stacking, and powering physical infrastructure.
 6. Go global in minutes
+    - Applications can be deployed in multiple Regions around the world with a few clicks.
+This means that you can provide lower latency and a better experience for your customers at a minimal cost.

 ## AWS Well-Architected Framework
 - Allows Organizations to build the most secure, durable, efficient, and high-performing IT infrastructure possible